Skip to main content

 Programme Aims

 This programme aims at upgrading teachers’ knowledge and skills in the teaching of English at both primary and secondary level.
-They will focus on areas of English language knowledge and skills relevant to the current needs of teachers in the local school sector with particular emphasis on the implementation of recent updates in the English language curriculum.
+They will focus on areas of English language knowledge and skills relevant to the current needs of teachers in the local school sector with particular emphasis on the implementation of recent updates in the English Language curriculum.

 Upon completion of the programme, participants should be able to: